-- Become familiar with Human Resources Q&A page.
+- Become familiar with COVID-19 Workplace Guidance webpage from NMU Human Resources.
 There is important information about sick time, accommodation, and federal laws that affects our employees.

 - Become familiar with the sanitization expectations and work to remind employees of their responsibilities.
 Recent CDC advice includes reassessing areas to reduce the amount of paper and soft surfaces exposed as well as limiting food and beverage consumption to safe areas.
 It is the time to clean up clutter, keep surfaces as clear as possible, and limit face-to-face interactions.